 We receive fragments of holiness, glimpses of eternity, brief moments of insight.
-Let us gather them up for the precious gifts that they are and, renewed by their grace, move boldly into the unknown.
+Let us gather them up for the precious gifts that they are and, renewed by their grace, begin to walk a path that is safer than the known way.